Multiplying a 2-digit number by a single digit

 Multplying with a single digit

-Follow us on Facebook or Instagram for other maths ideas, games and activities.
+Follow me on Facebook or Instagram for other maths ideas, games and activities.